Tropico 6

 The landmark game in the city-building genre has a brand new game engine – and it looks amazing.
 It allows for even prettier graphics, which have always been key to the Tropico series.

-This is Tropico 6 – the banana-republic !
+This is Tropico 6 – the banana-republic simulator!

 One of its major improvements is the new archipelagoes system.